-approximation of the interface, additional numerical techniques, such as redistancing algorithms [44, 42, 48], particle tracking techniques [8, 9, 18], volume-of-fluid methods [46], or discontinuous Galerkin methods [48, 25], were introduced; see also a review in [24].
+In what follows, we present results of our scheme in solving two complex examples known from literature, namely for the Zalesak's disk rotation and the vortex-in-a-box example.
+In a literature, to improve a finite difference level set approximation of the interface, additional numerical techniques such as redistancing algorithms [44, 42, 48], particle tracking techniques [8, 9, 18], volume-of-fluid methods [46], or discontinuous Galerkin method [48, 25], were introduced, see also a review in [24].